Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 to implement it, then check the output code to ensure the AI agent actually followed the instructions.

-But remember, that's far smaller of a market than what the boosters are promising, and it's far smaller a market than the scale of the investment needs in order to pay off.
+But remember, that's a far smaller market than what the boosters are promising, and it's a far smaller market than the scale of the investment needs in order to pay off.
 It also doesn't replace programmers, because someone who understands all the nuance about retry logic and error handling still needs to be the one making the design document.